Table of Contents[Hide][Show]

 Cherry Blossoms in New York City

 Cherry blossom season in New York City marks the beginning of longer, warmer spring days.
-It’s time to shake off winter, pack a snackaroo and enjoy the great outdoors.
+It’s time to shake off winter, pack a snackaroo and enjoy the great outdoors after spending the winter indoors at NYC’s great museums and shows.

 NYC’s cherry blossoms bloom in late April.
 If you want earlier blossoms, head south.
 Washington DC’s Tidal Basin goes into bloom in late March and the city celebrates with its famous annual cherry blossom festival in early April.
 Other popular US cherry blossom destinations include the Horticulture Center in Philadelphia and the International Cherry Blossom Festival in Macon, GA.